AnayKr15hn4/AnayKr15hn4/README.md

 I'm a high schooler and aspiring **aerodynamic engineer**, currently exploring **automobile simulations** and **web app development**.

+- 🔭 Currently working on
+-   **Vividsence** - a tech organisation that makes products for the disabled.
+-     **Product** - The Sourounding Scanner (SS).
+Converting from arduino to raspberry pi.
+-   **Capture** - a photography and photo editing company baced in New Jersey.
-- 🔭 Currently working on **OptiCircuit** – an AI-based simulation driving tool designed to enhance driving skills and racing lines.
+-   **OptiCircuit** – an AI-based simulation driving tool designed to enhance driving skills and racing lines.

 - 🧠 Interested in: Cars, Computers, Aerodynamics.
 - 🤝 Open to: Collaborations, internships, hackathons.